Atiloye/Easybank-Landing-Page-Assignment/readme.md

 - Live Site URL: [GitHub Live Site](https://atiloye.github.io/Easybank-Landing-Page-Assignment/)

 #### Note:
-- At the pushing of this site, I caught a little snag in trying to make the background image for the first panel show.
+- At the pushing of this site, I caught a little snag in trying to make the background image for the first panel scalable.
 I will revisit this later.

 ### Author